BenMcLean/Voxel2Pixel/BenVoxel/README.md

 ###### 8-byte payload Leaf nodes
 These represent cubes of any arbitrary values.
 In 8-byte Leaf nodes, the header byte is followed by the eight payload bytes of a 2x2x2 voxel cube in ascending Z, Y, X order from left to right, with 0 representing empty voxels.
 #### Empty models
-An empty model would be represented by the hexadecimal string `0000000000000000000000000000004000` which is structured as follows:
+An empty model is represented by the following 18 bytes in hexadecimal:
-- 15 bytes for branch node headers which are all `0`.
+- 15 bytes of `00` for branch node headers
-- 1 byte for a leaf node header with hexadecimal value `0x40`
+- 1 byte of `80` for a 2-byte payload Leaf header
-- 1 byte for the payload of the leaf node
+- 2 bytes of `00` for the payload (both foreground and background values zero)

 The 15 branch node headers correspond to the 15 levels of the octree needed to address a space with 16-bit integer coordinates (2^16 = 65,536, except remember to subtract one for zero-based indexing).
-The 16th level corresponds to the leaf node.
+The 16th level corresponds to the leaf node containing all empty space.
 # BenVoxel Reference Implementation
 An MIT-licensed reference implementation is provided as a .NET Standard 2.0 library written in C# 8.0 via PolySharp.
 ## Dependencies